I was trying to get a virtual environment set up on Python 3 using

 pyenv.
 Pyenv is a python version management tool.
 It lets you to switch from one version to other with just a single command.

-pip install pyenv
+brew update brew install pyenv

 Create a virtual env on python3